RubenKelevra/VfN-NRW-gluon-server-scripts/README.md

 add-community
 =============
-This scripts aren't stable, don't use it.
+This scripts aren't stable, don't use them.